Program in Geological Engineering

 Participants in the program will satisfy the degree requirements for their department as well as the course and independent work requirements for the program.
-A coherent course of study will be developed in conjunction with the program adviser and the departmental representative and will include geosciences and engineering courses outside the student's department.
+A coherent course of study will be developed in conjunction with the program adviser and the director of undergraduate studies and will include geosciences and engineering courses outside the student's department.
 Specific program requirements are listed below.

 All program students must take: